Department of Health

 • Be genuine - this involves actively seeking input and collaborating with consumers and carers and making a commitment to maintain trust and strengthen these relationships over time.

-• Be inclusive - this principle values the experiences and opinions of all involved, including those who are harder to reach or are traditionally excluded from the conversation.
+• Be inclusive - this principle values the experiences and opinions of all involved, including those who are traditionally excluded from the conversation.

 • Communicate regularly - this recognises that communication should occur throughout the engagement process to keep those involved updated and provide feedback on how input has been used.